SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs as a product of love.

 ### Bottled Emotions are Handled to Little Gain
-Items, once bottled up, are frequently handled by characters in the story in order to achive some gain.
+Items, once bottled up, are frequently handled by characters overprotective of the bottled emotions in order to gain often minimal results.

-- BA Baby Kochamma drinks weak gruel instead of water (seeking to gain small gains by taking the wastewater of rice cooking)
+BA Baby Kochamma — the opportunist that also looses drinks weak gruel locked away instead of water (seeking to gain small gains by taking the wastewater of rice cooking) — literally valuing the wastewater of a paulper.

 - BC Estha attempting to carefully ride above emotions (cans) in order to prove his manhood

 - BF Rahel "canned" by principle due to her childlike nature